AmpedWasTaken/secure-shield/README.md

 3. Commit your changes
 4. Push to the branch
 5. Create a Pull Request

-## 🔏 Security Policy

-Please report security vulnerabilities to security@secure-shield.dev instead of creating public issues.
+6.
 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Made with ❤️ by the SecureShield Team
+Made with ❤️ by Amped